Pau Navarro (footballer)

-Pau Navarro Badenes (born 25 April 2005) is a Spanish footballer who plays for Villarreal CF. Mainly a centre-back, he can also play as a right-back or a defensive midfielder.
+Pau Navarro Badenes (born 25 April 2005) is a Spanish footballer who plays for La Liga club Villarreal CF. Mainly a centre-back, he can also play as a right-back or a defensive midfielder.

-Career
+Club career

 Born in La Vilavella, Castellón, Valencian Community, Navarro was a Villarreal CF youth graduate.
 He made his senior debut with the C-team on 24 September 2023, starting in a 5–1 Tercera Federación home routing of CD Acero.

 Navarro scored his first senior goal on 5 November 2023, netting the C's equalizer in a 1–1 home draw against CF Gandía.
 He made his professional debut with the reserves on 12 November, coming on as a half-time substitute for Álex Forés in a 1–0 Segunda División away win over CD Tenerife.

 Navarro scored his first professional goal on 7 April 2024, netting the B's opener in a 2–1 home win over Burgos CF. He made his first team – and La Liga – debut on 26 September, replacing Logan Costa in a 2–1 away win over RCD Espanyol.

+International career

+Navarro is a youth international for Spain.
+In September 2025, he was called up to the Spain U20 squad for the FIFA U-20 World Cup in Chile.